teuk/mediabot_v3/docs/adr/0001-plugin-platform-evolution.md

 is suppressed before DB access and the historical handler remains visible; in `on`, the package becomes authoritative only for an explicitly selected channel.
 Loading, grants, enablement and channel policy remain manual.

+MB755 repairs the anonymous-author representation exposed by that first live pilot.
+Both the saved historical handler and the v3 write service bind SQL `NULL` instead of the invalid `id_user=0` sentinel.
+The fresh schema and an idempotent migration make `QUOTES.id_user` nullable, convert zero or orphaned references and use `ON DELETE SET NULL` so quote history survives account removal.
+The `on` promotion remains paused until this migration and an anonymous live write pass; MB755 does not promote any channel automatically.